cube3power/atsd/sql/scheduled-sql.md

 SQL Scheduler provides a way to create reports from query results which can be distributed via email, written to a file system, and published as links accessible over HTTP.

-In addtion, it allows to [store query results](scheduled-sql-store.md) back in the database as calculated metrics.
+In addition, it allows to [store query results](scheduled-sql-store.md) back in the database as calculated metrics.

 ## Sample Configuration